gardener/gardener-extension-shoot-cert-service/docs/tutorials/tutorial-custom-domain-with-istio.md

 ## Create the Gardener Shoot Cluster

 Remember I chose to create the Shoot on GCP, so below is the simplest declarative shoot or cluster order document.
-Notice that I am referring to the infrastructure credentials with `shoot-operator-gcp` and I combined the above snipplets into the yaml file:
+Notice that I am referring to the infrastructure credentials with `shoot-operator-gcp` and I combined the above snippets into the yaml file:

 ```yaml
 apiVersion: core.gardener.cloud/v1beta1